sandravizz/Global-Inequality-Intro/README.md

 # Intro Global Inequality

-Visual Intro to the Dataviz Project about Global Inequality.
+This is the Visual Introduction to the Data Storytelling Project about Global Inequality.

-The objective of this visual intro is to transmit the topic, the main players and situations in images.
+The objective is to transmit the situation in images.

-Global inequality has at the center the contrast of the "super rich" and increasing poverty on the othere side.
+Global inequality is all about the contrast of the "super rich" on the one hand and the increasing poverty on the othere hand.

-### One rises above all others
+**One above all others**

 ![alt text](img/finish1.png)

-### Everyone else living in bad conditions
+**Everyone else in bad conditions**

 ![alt text](img/finish2.png)

-## Background
+#### Background

 I got inspired by the work and research from Matthew Soules summarised in the book "Icebergs, Zombies and the Ultra Thin.